JeffSpindler/Factorio-Mods/MaxRateCalculator/README.md

 Calculates rates for mining drills and pumpjacks (however, not sulfuric acid consumption for uranium mining)

 ### 3.0.20 0.17 support.
 Removed mining calculations.
 Needs general rate re-testing

+### 3.1.21 Max Rate Calculator selection tool and 4 function calculator available on the quickbar